9 Ways for College Students to Make Passive Income

 If you’re a fitness junkie, you may want to launch a personal training business where you offer customized workout routines.
 If you enjoy developing websites, start a web design and development company.

-To generate a passive income stream on YouTube, you’ll need to grow an audience.
+To generate a passive income stream on YouTube, you’ll need to start a channel and grow an audience.
 You can do so by creating videos that educate or entertain others.

 Once you have an audience, join the YouTube partner program and make money by displaying ads on your videos.